-Soft tissues are the different kinds of cells that surround and support your organs and skeletal system.
-They include muscles, nerves, tendons, ligaments, joints, cartilage, and spinal discs.
+Soft tissue injuries, such as strains and sprains, are common.
+Soft tissues are different kinds of cells that surround and support your organs and skeletal system.
+They include your:

-Soft tissue injury (STI) is an umbrella term for any type of injury to connective tissue.
-Common types of injury are:
+Soft tissue injury is an umbrella term.
+It covers any type of injury to your soft tissues.
+Common types include:

 - stress injuries

-These injuries usually affect your muscles, tendons, and fascia.
-Fascia are the connective tissues that surround, connect, or support your muscles, organs, bones, blood vessels, and nerves.
+These injuries usually affect your muscles, tendons, or fascia.
+Fascia are the connective tissues that surround, connect, or support your:

-STIs occur when your muscles are abnormally tense.
-Your muscles work by tensing up and contracting, then relaxing.
-They get shorter when they contract.
-This causes movement in the part of the skeletal system they’re attached to.
+Soft tissue injuries often occur when your muscles are abnormally tense.
+Your muscles work by tensing, contracting, and then relaxing.
+They get shorter when they contract, which moves the part of the skeletal system they’re attached to.
+If they don’t relax completely, it can lead to problems, including:

-Pain, muscle weakness, a restricted range of motion, and a misalignment of the skeletal system can result if the muscle doesn’t relax completely.
-Other soft tissue injuries can happen acutely.
-For example, when you twist your ankle or pull a tendon in your groin.
+Other soft tissue injuries occur due to trauma.
+For example, you can twist your ankle or pull a tendon in your groin.

-Mobilization therapy treats problems affecting the upper and lower extremities, as well as neck and back pain.
-Problems in the upper extremities include:
+Some people believe that mobilization therapy is useful for treating certain problems that can affect your upper and lower extremities, as well as neck and back pain.

 - tennis elbow